VinnRe/NASA_PACE_Challenge/README.md

 ```

 ## To run the backend and get the PACE data.
-We are assuming you are using Python 3.10 or above
+We are assuming you are using Python 3.10 or above and using a virtual environment

 ```bash
   cd backend